okcoders/curriculum/Workshops/Teenagers-Intro-To-Tech.md

 # Intro to tech for teenagers

-- what technologies do they like?
-What do you think of when you hear tech?
+- what technologies/software do they like?
+- What do you think of when you hear tech?
+- What do they think goes into making the software they like
 - is it just coders?
 What other roles?
 Product, Project, Data analysis, qa, ui/ux
 - what skills do you need for tech - not math and science
   - example mental logic problem